Day 1: Balboa Park, San Diego Zoo, Downtown & The Gaslamp District

 Following the Panama-California Exposition of 1915, many of the animals used for the expo were left abandoned.
-Dr. Harry Wegeforth thought it’s a good idea then to establish an open air zoo on the grounds of Balboa Park and so, the San Diego Zoo was born.
+Dr. Harry Wegeforth thought it’s a good idea then to establish an open-air zoo on the grounds of Balboa Park and so, the San Diego Zoo was born.
 Today, it’s one of the world’s largest and most famous zoos with over 3,000 animals on 100 acres of land.
-The concept here is to have as few cages as possible and provide animals with habitat that resembles their natural home as much as possible.
+The concept here is to have as few cages as possible and provide animals with a habitat that resembles their natural home as much as possible.
 The zoo is also part of a much larger organization that promotes animal conservation around the world.
 Though I’m a huge fan of animals but not of zoos, the San Diego Zoo is much different than others I’ve seen.
-It’s definitely among the must see places in san Diego.
+It’s definitely among the must-see places in San Diego.

 If you’re not with young children and keep moving along, you can pretty much see everything in about 3 hours.
 I just worked my way across and up, eventually using the Skyfari tram (free) to get back to the entrance, while getting a lovely bird’s eye view of the zoo and Balboa Park.